TZstatsADS/fall2022-project2-group5/README.md

 	+ Li, Jenny
 	+ Li, Xinyun

-+ **Project summary**: Drawing data from [NYC Open Data](https://opendata.cityofnewyork.us/data/), our app shows the change of numbers of evictions in different boroughs in New York throughout the covid period.
++ **Project summary**: Drawing data from [NYC Open Data](https://opendata.cityofnewyork.us/data/), our app visualizes the change of numbers of evictions in different boroughs in New York before and throughout the covid period on a New York map, along with lineplots showing the monthly counts of different cases of covid.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.